sylefeb/Silice/projects/vga_doomchip/README.md

 More importantly, it is slow compared to what it should be, essentially because the main loop is naively sequential.
 This will be soon improved and optimized (resulting in a much more elegant code!), but the focus was first and foremost on make it happen!

+The DooM-chip is also a great example of what the Lua pre-processor has to offer.
+Indeed, the pre-processor automatically parses the game file data, extracts and generates all datastructures that are then embedded into brams/broms.

 ## Where's All the Data?

 For obvious copyright reasons you have to provide your own Doom WAD file.
 During compilation the data will be automatically extracted and processed.
-You can select the level in the header of *vga_doomchip.ice*.
+You can select the level in the header of *vga_doomchip.ice* (see the "ExMy" string).

 ## How to test